 Twice a year, a musical soiree is conducted to encourage the musical talents of children at the school.
 Junior and senior choirs perform at this event along with some of the children who take up the option of piano or woodwind tutoring.
-This year the OLHC Choir competed in local eisteddfods.
-We won 2nd place in the School Choral primary section of the Ryde Eisteddfod, outplacing many larger schools.
+This year the OLHC Choir was unable to compete in the local eisteddfods due to Covid.
+Last year we won 2nd place in the School Choral primary section of the Ryde Eisteddfod, outplacing many larger schools.
 We were also the guest choir for the 2019 St Vincent de Paul Christmas Mass.